 NASA Guam Space Grant

-Our program offers educational opportunities for University of Guam undergraduates and graduates by awarding Space Grant Fellowships in fields that are relevant to NASA's goals.
-Two paths, research assistantship or teacher assistantship, are offered to applicants depending on their graduate status, skill, knowledge level, and time commitment of the student.
+Our program offers educational opportunities for University of Guam undergraduates and graduates by awarding Space Grant Internships and Fellowships in fields that are relevant to NASA's goals.

 A significant goal of the NASA Guam Space Grant program is to encourage interdisciplinary studies and research and to train future generations of space scientists and engineers.